United Continental CEO Munoz is no stranger to being the outsider

-CHICAGO (Reuters) - Oscar Munoz, the new chief executive at United Continental Holdings Inc (UAL.N), will be expected to persuade investors and employees that he can fix a complex business in an industry in which he has no experience.
+CHICAGO, Sept 9 (Reuters) - Oscar Munoz, the new chief executive at United Continental Holdings Inc, will be expected to persuade investors and employees that he can fix a complex business in an industry in which he has no experience.
 He’s done it before.

 “We were the biggest excuse machine east of the Mississippi,” said one current CSX manager who declined to be quoted by name.
 The company seemed ready to be “broken up, gobbled up or go bust,” he said.

-Munoz had held finance jobs at consumer products companies including Coca-Cola Enterprises CCE.N, AT&T Corp [TATTC.UL] and Pepsico Inc (PEP.N) before joining CSX.
+Munoz had held finance jobs at consumer products companies including Coca-Cola Enterprises, AT&T Corp and Pepsico Inc before joining CSX.
 But people familiar with his time there said he moved to reduce back office employees and shed some 2,200 miles of poorly performing tracks, port assets and other things the railroad did not need.
 He is largely credited for changes that made CSX an industry leader in safety and steadily improving financial performance, people familiar with his tenure said.

 In 2004, Munoz took a seat on the board of Continental Airlines Inc, and stayed on when Continental merged with United Air Lines to become United Continental.
 Like CSX, United Continental has struggled to effectively integrate its operations.
 It suffered from data system crashes that disrupted service, and wrestled with disgruntled unions.